A Handy Seller’s Guide To Staging a House While Living In It

 - Place your things in storage

 Aside from tidying up the space, slowly embrace the fact that you’ll leave your home soon.
-This will help you gradually detach from it and see that it’s not yours anymore and it will be someone else’s in the next few weeks or months.
+This will help you gradually detach from it and see that it’s not yours anymore and that it will be someone else’s in the next few weeks or months.
 While this may be an emotionally charged exercise, it will make you see the staging task as an actual project and give you the push you need to make the house homey and neat, looking like those in home improvement shows.

 Clean it and then keep it clean

 Now for the hard part.
 Spending a weekend decluttering, deep cleaning, and putting items in storage is a great start, but maintaining the perfect staged look is another matter.
-After all, you — and, more importantly, your family — are still living there.
+After all, you and, more importantly, your family are still living there.
 The good news is that with a little daily planning, keeping the charade going in time for the next showing shouldn’t be too heavy a lift.

 - Get the rest of your family on board with a daily or weekly schedule to tackle frequently messy areas to divide and conquer.

-- Clean as you go — if you’re cooking, start loading the dishes and wiping down the counter while the pasta boils.
+- Clean as you go.
+If you’re cooking, start loading the dishes and wiping down the counter while the pasta boils.
 Don’t forget to deep clean the dishwasher.

 - Or bypass having to clean the stovetop altogether and just cook in the oven or a pressure cooker (Instant Pot is your friend).

-- Use placemats during mealtimes and have young children use bibs.
+- Use placemats during mealtimes, and have young children use bibs.

 And don’t skip these finer cleaning details.
 Buyers will notice if you do: